Anyone want to check speed of bike, car or any moving vehicle?

 To build a Arduino GPS Based Speedometer Circuit follow the below steps for connections:

-- Take all parts as from circuit diagram.
+- First, take all parts as from circuit diagram.

 - Connect GPS module pin VCC to Arduino 5V.